gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 1. Open the **main.c** file
 2. Scroll down to the line that reads **static DeviceTwinBinding relay**
-3. This data structure describes a generalized peripheral and what Azure IoT Central Device **Properties** this peripheral is associated with.
-Azure IoT Central device settings are implemented as Azure IoT Device Twins.

     ```c
     static DeviceTwinBinding relay = {
         .peripheral = {